 At all times please adhere to the rules of the road, be very careful on descents and do not overtake unless and until it is safe to do so.
 Do not ride on the wrong side of the road.

 There are several sections where Mountain Bike Riders are sharing the tracks and trails with other users such as pedestrians, dog walkers, children, other cyclists and horse riders.
 It is essential that our riders respect the other users and take care when approaching or passing.
 This is especially important in the following areas:

 a.
 The Ridgeway and the Railway path.
 Both very popular with Horse riders and other Cyclists.

 b.
 Coate Water.
-While this is the National Cycle network, it does not imply bike riders have exclusive use of the path.
+While our route is on the National Cycle network, it does not imply bike riders have exclusive use of the path.
 If the weather is good you can expect many families with young children to be in the vicinity, especially near the model railway.

 The main route signage will be black and yellow Cycle Route signs and these will be used for the Mountain Bike routes and the road bike routes where they follow the Mountain Bikers.
 The road route will be signed with Macmillan signs which are Green arrows on a white background.
 To help you identify these we have now put hi viz bands on them.

 Road Route Signage

 Please be aware of the places where the routes split and ensure you are following your chosen route.
 Should you wish to change course whilst on the route please tell the Marshal at the splits that you have done so or they will send you the “wrong” way according to the colour of your card.

 1. Hodson: The road route turns left to follow the road to Chisledon.
 All Mountain Bike routes continue straight on into “Three Fields”.